lowrycito/handbook/pages/study-manual-general-handbook-38-church-policies-and-guidelines.md

 Church leaders have counseled members not to go into debt to establish food storage.
 Instead, members should establish a home storage supply and a financial reserve over time.
-See 22.1.4 and “Food Storage” (Gospel Topics, topics.ChurchofJesusChrist.org).
+See 22.1.4 and “Food Storage” (Topics and Questions, topics.ChurchofJesusChrist.org).

 38.8.16